 BackupChain includes a wide range of features, which would cost extra in other backup solutions, such as: Hyper-V backup, VMware backup, database backup, sector-level disk backup, and centralized management.
 Because all these features are included, it’s a complete, all-in-one solution.

-Do you need cloud backups?
+Do you need affordable cloud backups?
 How about having the option to create your own remote backup?
 With BackupChain you can link two or more servers or PCs together, and back one up to the other and vice versa over the internet.
 Many BackupChain users back up their office data to their home office that way and hence don’t need the cloud at all, or use it as a secondary option.

 Licenses include unlimited virtual machine backups.
 One license covers the entire host, no matter how many CPUs are installed.